 Centennial (CDEV) Gains Despite Reporting Q2 Loss (Revised)

 Shares of Centennial Resource Development, Inc. CDEV have gained more than 11% despite the company reporting an adjusted loss of 26 cents per share for the second quarter last week.
-The earnings compare to the Zacks Consensus Estimate of a loss of 25 cents and the year-ago adjusted earnings of 8 cents per share.
+The loss compares to the Zacks Consensus Estimate of a loss of 25 cents and year-ago adjusted earnings of 8 cents per share.

 Revenues from oil and gas sales fell to $90.5 million from $244.2 million a year ago.
 However, the top line beat the consensus mark of $83 million.